Lord Davies of Abersoch is Chairman of Corsair and serves as a member of the Investment Committee. He joined Corsair in 2010 and is based in London.

 Mr. El-Asmar holds a B.A. in Economics from the American University of Beirut and a MSc in Economics from the London School of Economics with high distinction.

-Mr. Kretz is a Vice President of Corsair.
+Mr. Kretz is a Principal of Corsair.
 He joined Corsair in 2015 and is based in New York.
+Mr. Kretz is a director of Corsair portfolio company Jackson Hewitt Tax Service Inc.

 Prior to joining Corsair, Mr. Kretz covered financial services at LLR Partners, a middle-market growth private equity firm.
 Prior to LLR, Mr. Kretz was an Associate at Lovell Minnick Partners, a private equity firm focused on financial services companies, and an Analyst in the Wells Fargo Securities Financial Institutions investment banking group.